How my mother inspired me to create autodotbiography.

 Even though I was told I was one of the lucky ones and that they had caught it early, I felt as though my time was limited and during treatment I worked hard on autodotbiography.com.
 I used up all my life savings on the technical work that needed to be done to build the online service.
 And then with my husband Paul’s support, we mortgaged the house.

-Then five years on, I had my final annual check-up at the Royal Marsden and things are still looking good, and so seven years ago I launched autodotbiography.com.
+Five years after the operation I had my final annual check-up at the Royal Marsden.
+So far, things are still looking good, and so ten years ago I launched autodotbiography.com.

 Now anyone, even the least confident writer, can go online and answer simple questions and upload photographs and documents and autodotbiography.com does the rest, turning the answers into a professionally written, lavishly illustrated hardback book that can be handed down through the generations and keep their memory alive.

-If you would like to have a free tiral click here (no credit card required)
+If you would like to have a free trial click here (no credit card required).